matthewsouther/osoberry/src/apply.md

 ![](/assets/uploads/dice.jpg)

 ### Our school year has started but there's still time to join our first cohort of students!
 We offer rolling admission for open spaces throughout the year.

 As we get started growing this new community, our 2024/25 school year will look a little different than following years.

 We will be opening our school with one class of mixed age Kindergarten-2nd graders.
 We will operate on a reduced schedule: **Monday-Thursday 9am-2:30pm, September-July.** As we grow we will hire additional staff to implement our full program.

-To provide Forest Fridays, families can sign up for [Trackers Homeschool Fridays program. ](https://www.trackerspdx.com/youth/school-year/homeschool/trackers-outdoor-homeschool/)
+To provide Forest Fridays, we are excited to partner with [Cedar Tree Learning](https://www.cedartreelearning.com/)!
+They offer nature immersion at Whitaker Ponds in NE Portland on Fridays from 9:30am-1pm.
+I can connect interested families or you are welcome to schedule a call with their director, Deziré Clarke, through their website. [](https://www.cedartreelearning.com/)[](https://www.trackerspdx.com/youth/school-year/homeschool/trackers-outdoor-homeschool/)

 We plan to grow over the years with multiple mixed-age classes and serve K-6th grade.